 There are reviews and exercises that help you retain what you learned and test your fluency levels.

 With FluentU, you will hear modern Russian as it is spoken today and hear words used correctly in sentences.
-Get familiar with Russian idioms, jokes, puns and casual conversation!
+It uses authentic video content as the base of the language learning program.

 Russian Vocabulary Books